Black homeowners struggle as US housing market recovers

-The disparity in homeownership is the highest it’s been in seven decades, as African-American households rebound more slowly from the damage of the Great Recession and the subprime mortgages that disproportionately targeted minorities.

-SAN FRANCISCO — Yul Dorn and his wife raised their son and daughter in a two-story home crammed with family photos, one they bought in a historically African-American neighborhood in San Francisco more than two decades ago.
+SAN FRANCISCO (AP) — Yul Dorn and his wife raised their son and daughter in a three-bedroom home crammed with family photos, one they bought in a historically African-American neighborhood in San Francisco more than two decades ago.

 Today, the couple is living in a motel after they were evicted last year, having lost a foreclosure battle.
 A second home they inherited is also in default.